 Other translations have “and lead us not into temptation.”

-God allows us to be tempted in order to test our fidelity, to exercise us in virtue, and to increase our merits with the help of grace.
+God allows us to be tempted in order to test our fidelity, exercise us in virtue, and increase our merits with the help of grace.
 In this petition, we ask God to give us his grace not to be overcome when put to the test, or to free us from temptation if we cannot cope with it.

 Overall we can see a theme: the petitions of The Lord’s Prayer all point to the continuing need for God in the present struggles of life.